containrrr/watchtower/docs/notifications.md

 -   `--notifications-hostname` (env. `WATCHTOWER_NOTIFICATIONS_HOSTNAME`): Custom hostname specified in subject/title.
 Useful to override the operating system hostname.
 -   `--notifications-delay` (env. `WATCHTOWER_NOTIFICATION_DELAY`): Delay before sending notifications expressed in seconds.
 -   Watchtower will post a notification every time it is started.
 This behavior [can be changed](https://containrrr.github.io/watchtower/arguments/#without_sending_a_startup_message) with an argument.
+-   `notification-title-tag` (env. `WATCHTOWER_NOTIFICATION_TITLE_TAG`): Prefix to include in the title.
+Useful when running multiple watchtowers.
+-   `notification-skip-title` (env. `WATCHTOWER_NOTIFICATION_SKIP_TITLE`): Do not pass the title param to notifications.
+This will not pass a dynamic title override to notification services.
+If no title is configured for the service, it will remove the title all together.

 ## Available services